tsgxcode/Code-Loisville-JS-Course/readme.txt

 Record Stash!

-This is kind of a catolog for storing record colletion data, for vinyl collectors:
+This  a catalog  for storing record collection data, for vinyl collectors, it asks for the artist's name, the album, the year it  was released.
-Artist's name, the album, the year is was released.
+The program sends data to a Firebase database and saves it.The data can then be exported as a CSV or JSON file.
+The data is stored in Firebase(by Google).

-The program sends data to a Firebase database saves it, The data can then be exported as CVS or JSON file.
+The user needs a Google Firebase account(only the free version is required) and the fields will be automatically created when he/she creates the app.

-Dependencies
+Dependencies:
 The data is stored in Firebase(by Google).
 The user need a Google Firebase account(the free version is fine) and the fields will be automatically created when he/she creates the app.
 You'll need this file in your Java Script: